MuhammadHamzaCS2020/Quick-Fix/README.md

 # Uber_Application
 It is Uber type Application in Java.
-Get the Data from Client and Send to Manager
+Get the Data from Client and Send to Manager and Manager assing Data to Customer Requird